aelassas/wexcommerce/README.md

 To contribute code or report issues, please read the [Contribution Guide](https://github.com/aelassas/wexcommerce/blob/main/.github/CONTRIBUTING.md) to learn about the process, coding standards, and how to submit pull requests.

+If you want to customize wexCommerce while keeping your fork up to date with the latest changes, check out the [Fork, Customize, and Sync](https://github.com/aelassas/wexcommerce/wiki/Fork,-Customize,-and-Sync) guide in the Wiki.

 ## Live Demo

 ### Frontend